10 Must See Things During Your Smoky Mountain Visit

 Visitor center museum exhibits tell the story of life in these mountains from native Americans and early European settlement time periods through the Civilian Conservation Corp and the development of the national park.
 The adjacent Mountain Farm Museum contains a fascinating collection of log structures including a farmhouse, barn, smokehouse, apple house, corn cribs and others.
 Demonstrations of farm life are conducted seasonally.

-If you want to learn even more about America’s National Parks check out our popular Traveling the Parks curriculum.
+If you want to learn even more about Great Snoky Mountain National Park or any of the other National Parks in America check out our popular Traveling the Parks curriculum.
+It’s fun for kids and a great way to learn more!